Have you seen those fabulously comfy-looking khaki campbeds when you stroll past the fishing section in outdoor stores?

 Camping beds for ultimate comfort

-Here are the lightest and most portable campbeds we’ve found from the carp fishing world.
+Here are the lightest and most portable campbeds we’ve found from the carp fishing world and beyond.

 Add to comfort with a topper